 The Oceânico Group will maintain ownership and management of its two other Championship courses, Oceânico Faldo and Oceânico O’Connor Jnr at the Amendoeira Golf Resort in Alcantarilha Silves.

-What does it show us the sale of Oceânico Golf by Oceânico Group?
+What does it show us about the sale of Oceânico Golf by Oceânico Group?

 The year 2015 was even better than 2007 for the golf tourism industry of the Algarve.
 The country was able to generate cca. €10 billion revenue from tourism (including golf tourism).
 By the way, 2014 was also a great year for Portugal tourism.
 The real estate market is also very positive about the future thanks to these changes.